RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 to allow customization for your work environment through a tool-agnostic git-ignored directory `./.agent` in the root of the project.

 #### Noting AI agent contributions
-Please reference RedHats AI-assisted development guidelines for guidance on how to acknowledge AI agent contributions.
+Please reference Red Hat's AI-assisted development guidelines for guidance on how to acknowledge AI agent contributions.

 ### Agent only
 Agents: This repository contains a hierarchical guideline system.
 Agents should review agent-only comment blocks.